VeniVidiScripsi/Begin-or-Rabin/README.md

 ### Description

-This model has been developed for the purpose of identifying quotes from two famous speakers, Menachem Begin and Yitzhak Rabin.
+This model has been developed for the purpose of identifying quotes from two famous speakers, Menachem Begin (https://en.wikipedia.org/wiki/Menachem_Begin) and Yitzhak Rabin (https://en.wikipedia.org/wiki/Yitzhak_Rabin).
 The model is based on a pretrained language model.

 ### Usage